ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 We're nowhere near 104 MB/s since the interface is lower clocked for some safety headroom and therefore limited to below 70 MB/s sequential transfers which is [an established safety mechanism in the industry](https://forum.odroid.com/viewtopic.php?f=153&t=30247#p216250).

-Though random IO benefits from SDR104 mode but mostly depends on the SD card you buy ([more insights on SD card performance and other numbers to compare](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/A1_and_A2_rated_SD_cards.md)).
+Though random I/O benefits from SDR104 mode but mostly depends on the SD card you buy ([more insights on SD card performance and other numbers to compare](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/A1_and_A2_rated_SD_cards.md)).

 ### USB